3dproger/AxelChat/README.md

   <br> 1.1 In Visual Studio Installer enable ```Development of classic C++ applications``` component
   <br> 1.2 In tab ```Language Packs``` enable only English beacuse there may be encoding problems in displaying compiler messages when in other languages
   <br> 1.3 After installation, you do not need to run Visual Studio
-2. Download Open Source Qt online installer (sign-up or login required during installing): https://www.qt.io/download-qt-installer or you can also find the offline installers (you need Qt 5.15.x or 5.12.x for x86_64 MSVC2019): https://www.qt.io/offline-installers
+2. Download Open Source Qt online installer (sign-up or login required during installing): https://www.qt.io/download-qt-installer or you can also find the offline installers (you need Qt 5.15.x or 5.12.x for x86_64 MSVC2019): https://www.qt.io/offline-installers. **It is recommended to use the online installer**
 3. Run Qt installer
 4. For online-installer you need sign-up or login in installer window
 5. For online-installer: